numinary/numinary.github.io/_posts/2017-02-07-business-analytics-50.markdown

 When there is a problem for which there is no solution, and one is created, users will tolerate high CF. Alan Cooper cites the analogy between early cell phones and wet dogs — you have to really love a wet dog to carry it around.

-But when a new product accomplishes the same things as on old one but with far lower CF it can be incredibly attractive.
+But when a new product accomplishes the same things as on old one but with far lower CF it can be incredibly attractive (dry dogs are better).

 ## Business Analytics and UX

-The term Business Analytics is used here instead of Business Intelligence because BI is meaningless, apart from being a category for one of Gartner's least comprehensible magic quadrants.
+I use the term Business Analytics here instead of Business Intelligence because BI is meaningless (apart from being a category for one of Gartner's least comprehensible magic quadrants).
 By Business Analytics (BA), I mean the use of analyses to solve business problems, not by analytics practitioners or producers, but by consumers — businesspeople.

 The user experience of these consumers is distinct from that of the technicians who oversee the acquisition, transformation, and organization of data.
 And it is also separate from that of the users of analysis, presentation, and dashboarding tools.
 Business users consume the work products of these specialists in the form of static reports, interactive portals, dashboards, and spreadsheets.

 The problem is that the software vendors who build tools for these intermediaries are focused on the UX of their users, not the end users for whom analyses are prepared.
 So what happens a lot is trickle-down BA.
 IT people support core business systems.
-The data warehouse team slurps up data from various business systems.
+Data warehouse team slurps up data from various business systems.
 Data analysts use Tableau, and business users get dashboards built by amateurs.
 No wonder there's aren't a lot of breakthroughs.

 Of course some business systems have analytics built in.
 So if a user only needs data from a single business system, and the built-in features meet their needs, life is good.
-But more often than not data from disparate sources needs to get consolidated.
+But more often than not data from disparate sources needs to get consolidated so embedded BA isn't an option.

 Here are Gartner's 2015 and 2016 magic quadrants for BI tools.